CielAl/torch-staintools/README.md

-# Torch StainTools for Stain Normalization and Augmentation for Histopathological Images
+# Torch StainTools for Stain Normalization and Augmentation of Histopathological Images

 ## Description
 * Stain Normalization (Reinhard, Macenko, and Vahadane) for pytorch.
 Input tensors (fit and transform) must be in shape of `NxCxHxW`, with value scaled to [0, 1] in format of torch.float32.